Sculpture for Play and Murals in Schools and Community

 Mosaic Infinity Spiral

-For the first decade of the milennium much of my work was in ceramic, I made ritual vessels in my studio and I worked on large scale participatory works with communities which took the form of form of ceramic and cement play sculptures in schools and public places.
-It began with a project in the Glen Park in 2005 when I propose a kind of beautiful /graffiti project for the community to leave their mark in the park.
-I worked with local schools and community groups and we bought a kiln which was housed in the basement of the local church.
-Our workshops revolved aroung sharing stories and doodling elements form these stories onto tiles, pretty much as a ceramic “tag” there were names of heros and names of friends there were pictures of fairies and caterpillars, people from the age of 4 to the age of 60+ took part.
+For Cork Capital of Culture I proposed a kind of beautiful /graffiti project for the community to leave their mark in in the Glen Park.
+On residency I worked with local schools and community groups, we bought a kiln which we housed in the basement of the St Brendan’s Church.
+Our workshops revolved aroung sharing stories and doodling elements form these stories onto tiles, based on the idea of a ceramic “tag” there were names of heros, pictures of fairies and caterpillars, a cosmic egg, a globe, all kinds of birds and beasts.
+People from the age of 4 to the age of 60+ took part.
 One visiting young woman from Liverpool suggested we create the form in the shape of a yin yang sign to celebrate and promote Peace and understanding.
-We did this and it has become known locally as “the Snake”.
+We created a version of this form and the sculpture has become known locally as “the Snake”, “the Dragon” or “The Crocodile”, Children ofen take some of their first steps walking the serpants back.

 01_yinyang_JulieForrester